 Christine Devine is a veteran television news anchor in Los Angeles.
-She anchors the weeknight newscasts at 5 and 10 p.m. on FOX 11 News.
+Christine anchors the 5, 6, and 10 pm weeknight newscasts on FOX 11 News.

-Christine is a graduate of Arizona State University.
-She was inducted into the Hall of Fame at ASU's Walter Cronkite School of Broadcast Journalism.
-Christine sits on the prestigious Board of Trustees.
-She attended ASU on an academic Leadership Scholarship and was Valedictorian of her Arizona high school.
+Christine is a proud Sun Devil graduate from Arizona State University.
+She is in ASU's Hall of Fame at the Walter Cronkite School of Broadcast Journalism and has funded a scholarship.
+Christine is a member of the prestigious Board of Trustees and the ASU Leadership Council-Los Angeles.

 In Hollywood, Christine has played reporter roles in movies (Cable Guy, Wag The Dog) and on TV (90210, American Horror Story).

 Among her other news honors: two Gracie Awards from AWRT-American Women in Radio and Lifetime Achievement from Century City Chamber of Commerce.
 A frequent emcee, Christine has been honored before the LA City Council, LA County Board of Supervisors, LAPD and LA County Sheriff’s Department.

 A community teamed up to reunite a man found sleeping on the bench with his family.

 Retired LAPD Chief Bernard Parks shared his thoughts on Week 2 of the Derek Chauvin trial.